• Individual Investor

 In the interest of protecting your information, we recommend you review the privacy policies at your destination site.

-Rollovers: Moving your 401(k) and retirement assets
+Rollovers: Moving your 401(k) & retirement assets

 When getting a new job or retiring you may want to move your accumulated retirement assets, including your 401(k)s, to a consolidated account.
 Consider moving your assets to an IRA with Thrivent Mutual Funds.
 There are several ways available depending on where the assets currently are held and how the request is completed.
 Beyond rollovers, you should understand your options, weigh the pros and cons and make a choice that is right for your goals and circumstances.